Jamaican Rice and Peas (with Canned Beans)

 • Remove the scotch bonnet pepper from the pot; you can discard it or use it for something else.

 • Pour the rice, beans, and coconut milk into the pot.
+Add the salt and black pepper.
 Use a wooden spoon to mix everything together, then cover the pot with the lid.
 For best results, cover the pot first with tin foil then the lid; this helps to trap in steam to cook the rice more evenly.

 • Let the liquid come to a boil.
 Lower the heat to simmer and let the rice cook for 35-40 minutes or until tender; use a spoon to gently turn the rice at about the half-way mark to prevent burning.